-- 13.1 Where the University requires Professional Employees to work additional hours: - a) in excess of the ordinary hours prescribed in Clause 11.1; or - b) for Professional Shift Employees, in excess of the hours prescribed in Clause 12.1,
+- 13.1 Where the University requires Professional Employees to work additional hours: - a) in excess of the ordinary hours prescribed in Clause 11.1; or - b) for Professional Shift Employees, in excess of the hours prescribed in Clause 12.1, then they will be paid for these additional hours at the rates set out below, subject to Clause 9.1 for Casual Professional Employees:

 When Rate relative to base hourly rate

 Monday to Friday 150% for the first (3) hours and 200% thereafter.

-Saturday (before 12pm) 150% for the first (3) hours and 200% thereafter.
+Saturday (before 12pm) turday (before 12pm) 150% for the first (3) hours and 200% thereafter.

-Saturday (12pm onwards) 200%
+Saturday (12pm onwards) onwards) 200%

-onwards)

 Sunday 200%

 Public Holiday 250%

-- All overtime is to be calculated and applied to Professional Employees' applicable base hourly rate of pay in Schedule 1 for each hour worked. - 13.3 A Professional Employee whose maximum salary exceeds the base annual salary of Level 7 step 40 is not entitled to paid overtime as prescribed within this clause but is entitled to time off in lieu. - 13.4 Overtime must be authorised in advance by a Professional Employee's supervisor.

-13.5 Time off in lieu of overtime (TOIL)

-- a) A Professional Employee may request, and the University may agree to time off in lieu instead of payment for overtime under this clause. - b) When time off is taken, time will be calculated using the same formula as the applicable overtime rate. - c) If time in lieu is not taken within two (2) months of its accrual for any reason, payment for the time will be made to the Employee, unless otherwise agreed by the University. - d) The University will support an Employee to take their time off in lieu wherever possible, subject to the University's operational requirements.
+- 13.2 All overtime is to be calculated and applied to Professional Employees' applicable base hourly rate of pay in Schedule 1 for each hour worked. - 13.3 A Professional Employee whose maximum salary exceeds the base annual salary of Level 7 step 40 is not entitled to paid overtime as prescribed within this clause but is entitled to time off in lieu. - 13.4 Overtime must be authorised in advance by a Professional Employee's supervisor. - 13.5 Time off in lieu of overtime (TOIL) - a) A Professional Employee may request, and the University may agree to time off in lieu instead of payment for overtime under this clause. - b) When time off is taken, time will be calculated using the same formula as the applicable overtime rate. - c) If time in lieu is not taken within two (2) months of its accrual for any reason, payment for the time will be made to the Employee, unless otherwise agreed by the University. - d) The University will support an Employee to take their time off in lieu wherever possible, subject to the University's operational requirements.